 Elizabeth C. Vélez

 Elizabeth enjoys spending her free time with her husband, son, and daughter.
 She enjoys running, hiking, traveling, and scuba diving.
+She recently hiked the 100-mile Wonderland trail around Mount Rainier with her daughter.

 Professional and Community Involvement